kanchukaitis/geog696f_space_time_methods/README.md

-# GEOG696F Python for Spatial and Temporal Data Science (the Advanced Methods and Techniques seminar)
+# GEOG696F Python for Spatial and Temporal Data Science

 ## Overview
-This is a graduate course taught as GEOG696F (the 'Advanced Methods and Techniques' seminar in the School of Geography, Development, and Environment) at the University of Arizona.
+This is a graduate statistics and programming course taught as GEOG696F, the '**Advanced Methods and Techniques**' seminar in the School of Geography, Development, and Environment) at the University of Arizona.
 The class was first taught in Fall 2024.
 The full syllabus is available [here](https://github.com/kanchukaitis/geog696f_space_time_methods/blob/main/geog696f_syllabus.pdf).

 This course is designed as a graduate level class in a workshop format to give students a theoretical framework, practical experience, expert knowledge, and statistical tools for analyzing datasets that have a temporal and/or spatial dimensions.
 It is fundamentally about [building tools](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2011EO500010) and practical understanding so that students can knowledgeably apply these techniques in their own research and their own data.
 Topics include: basic and intermediate tools and procedures in Python, correlation, regression, Monte Carlo methods, time series analysis, spectral analysis, reduced space empirical orthogonal function/principal components analysis, interpolation, Gaussian processes, and Bayesian statistics.
 The course encompasses instruction and training in Python and in the use and manipulation of large multi-dimensional datasets.